sverweij/dependency-cruiser/doc/cli.md

 ### `--baseline`: create or update a known violations baseline

-This options creates or updates the known violations.
+This option creates or updates the known violations.
 For example:

 ```sh
 dependency-cruiser src --baseline